mediocregopher/gobdns/README.md

 If the target for a hostname isn't an ip but instead another hostname, a request for that target hostname will be sent to the `--forward-addr` server and that response will be sent back to the client.

+When the `--forward-suffix-addr` option is used all requests which are not matched by any targets set directly on the gobdns instance and which match the suffix will be forwarded to that dns server.
+It can be specified more than once to attempt to match multiple suffixes.
+The request will fallback to `--forward-addr` (if set) if no suffixes match.